shahrukh010/Api_Rate_Limit/springboot-resilience4j/README.md

 For this project required dependencies
 # io.github.resilience4j

-Run the SpringbootResilience4j Application
+Run the SpringbootResilience4j Application.
 # Local Setup:
     Install Java 11
     Install Maven
-Clone the repo and run the below command in core
+Clone the repo and run the below command.

  mvn clean install

 To start the application:
    Choose Any IDE (Intellij Idea,StS)